ethanashby/quick-portfolio/index.md

   <img src="images/Impulse.png" width="460" height="345">
 </p>

-Beginning in the summer of 2019 at the Harvey Mudd Data Science REU, under the mentorship of Professors Johanna Hardin, Daniel Stoebel, and Danae Schulz, I explored the Impulse models (Chechik & Koller, Comput.
-Biol.
-16:279–290, 2009), a scaled product of two sigmoidal functions, and its utility in modeling time course RNA-seq data.
-The model presents a number of advantages outlined below:
+Beginning in the summer of 2019 at the Harvey Mudd Data Science REU, under the mentorship of Professors Johanna Hardin, Daniel Stoebel, and Danae Schulz, I explored the Impulse model, a scaled product of two sigmoidal functions, and its utility in modeling time course RNA-seq data.
+The model presents a number of advantages, among them, the ability to measure when genes turn on.
+My work has concerned the model's properties, fitting procedure, and its applications to time course RNA-Sequencing datasets in *E. coli* and *T. brucei* (a human parasite that causes sleeping sickness).

-1. The impulse model is a biologically plausible model.
-The Impulse model can accurately capture transcriptional responses to an acute environmental stimulus, while its nested sigmoidal model can capture state-transition/developmental responses.
-2. The impulse model treats time as continous, meaning that it improves power when compared to categorical time treatements in differential expression analysis
-3. The model is parametrized by biologically meaningful parameters.
-Particularly the onset time $t_1$ parameter, can be used as a proxy for when genes "turn on" during a transcriptional response.

-Over the past year, I've conducted methodological inquiry into the model's properties and improving the model fitting procedure.
-I've also applied this model to time course RNA-Sequencing datasets in *E. coli* and *T. brucei* (a human parasite that causes sleeping sickness).

 ---
 [Analysis of Antarctic Petrel Foraging Trips](https://ethanashby.github.io/Petrel-Foraging/)